China criticizes Apple for app that tracks Hong Kong police

 Apple didn't immediately respond to a request for comment.

 HKmap.live allows users to report police locations, use of tear gas and other details that are added to a regularly updated map.
-A version is also available for smartphones that use the Android operating system.
+Another version is available for smartphones that use the Android operating system.

 "What I can tell you is that these radical, violent crimes in Hong Kong have seriously challenged the legal system and social order in Hong Kong, threatened the safety of Hong Kong residents' lives and property, and undermined the prosperity and stability of Hong Kong," said the spokesman, Geng Shuang.